 - RISE Together: A National Network of Mentoring Women Of Color In Ministry, Southern California Cohort from 2018-2020, funded by Union Theological Seminary.

 - “Imagining A More Equal Pulpit,” researches the best practices of gender inclusive Asian American and Latinx congregations, funded by Louisville Institute.
 Annual Gender Summit is part of the project.

 - PastoralForum creates a 3rd space for pastors to share their crucial issues for mutual learning and mutual empowerment

 ChristianityNext is an interdisciplinary journal creating new pathways for Asian North American Christianity.
 It affirms its evangelical and ecumenical roots in order to ask new questions and practice new ways of being.
 Young Lee Hertig, Editor-in-Chief. | Advisory board: Amos Yong, Kay Higuera Smith, Robert Romero | Editorial board members: Edward Yang, Jessica ChenFeng, Mark Hearn, Milton Eng (book review editor)

-People, whose intellectual and historical knowledge are unrecorded, remain marginalized and therefore, each generation perpetually pioneers without any bridge to connect generational wisdom and legacies.
-Therefore, ISAAC commits to transcribing Asian American Christian issues and histories through journal, resource books, both in paperback and online.
+People whose intellectual and historical knowledge are unrecorded remain marginalized, and therefore, each generation perpetually pioneers without any bridge to connect generational wisdom and legacies.
+ISAAC commits to transcribing Asian American Christian issues and histories through journal, resource books, both in paperback and online.

 In transmitting the knowledge and practices across EGG, creating an intersectional learning space is crucial.
-The inclusive and diverse knowledge and representations enriches learning in contrast to homogenous knowledge and practices.
-Daring to see the realities and Christianity from multiple lenses provide learning at its best.
+The inclusive and diverse knowledge and representations enrich learning in contrast to homogeneous knowledge and practices.
+Daring to see realities and Christianity from multiple lenses provide learning at its best.